 Fortification refers to the addition of micronutrients to foods to improve their nutritional quality.
 For example, micronutrients such as iron, zinc, or vitamins A and B may be added to rice or white bread.
 Fortification is seen as a way of improving the nutritional status of a population.

-This term refers to the product, service or system whose impacts a life-cycle assessment (LCA) calculates.
+A functional unit refers to the product, service, or system whose impacts are calculated by a life-cycle assessment (LCA).
 Common examples of food-related functional units are 1 kg of beef, 100 calories of food, or 1 ha of land.
 The choice of functional unit influences an LCA’s results and care is needed when comparing the results of LCAs with different functional units.
 The functional unit is defined in the first phase of a life-cycle assessment study – that of goal and scope definition.